TJU-DRL-LAB/AI-Optimizer/offline-rl-algorithms/README.md

 ### Contribution and Features
 This repository contains the codes of representative benchmarks and algorithms on the topic of Offline Reinforcement Learning.
 The repository is developed based on [d3rlpy](https://github.com/takuseno/d3rlpy) following MIT license to shed lights on the research on the above three challenges.
 While inheriting its advantages, the additional features include (or will be included).

- - For people who are insterested in Offline RL, our introduction of each algorithm and our tutorial blogs can be helpful.
+ - For people who are insterested in Offline RL, our introduction of each algorithm and our [tutorial blogs](https://zhuanlan.zhihu.com/p/414497708) can be helpful.
  - For RL practicers (especially who work on related fields), we provide advanced Offline RL algorithms with strong performance and different kinds of datasets.
-In detail:
+In detail, we provide:
    - **A unified algorithm framework with rich and fair comparisons bewteen different algorithms**:
      - REDQ
      - UWAC